WebSocket API

 set_lights <120 bytes>

 The frame begins with the ASCII prefix set_lights (note the trailing space) followed immediately by 120 bytes of raw RGB data — 3 bytes per light (red, green, blue), for all 40 lights in order.
+See Button Layout for the light ordering.

 Because the payload contains raw binary after the ASCII prefix, this message should be sent as a binary WebSocket frame.

-Plays a sound described by a SoundInstruction.
+Plays a sound described by a SoundInstruction encoded in JSON.

-create_and_play_sound <json>
+play_sound <json>

 | Field | Type | Required | Description |